15 Best Things to Do in Jervis Bay

 Outer Tubes rock formation on Beecroft Peninsula

-When visiting the Point Perpendicular Lighthouse, it’s a good idea to also do the walking trail to a rock formation called Outer Tubes.
+When visiting the Point Perpendicular Lighthouse, consider taking the walking trail to a striking rock formation known as Outer Tubes.

-Outer Tubes is famous for its land-based fishing and is one of the few places in the world where pelagic fish such as marlin and tuna can be caught from the rocks.
+Outer Tubes is renowned for its land-based fishing and is one of the rare spots in the world where pelagic fish like marlin and tuna can be caught from the rocks.

-The views of the rock formations are sensational, but care must be taken at all times, even more so on windy days.
+The views of the rugged rock formations are truly spectacular, but caution is essential, especially on windy days.

 About Jervis Bay